mckennapsean/dissertation/content/01-intro.md

-In [@sec:security], we conducted a successful design study to create a cyber security visualization dashboard using this framework.
+In [@sec:security], we conducted a successful design study to create a cyber security visualization dashboard using our framework.
 This design study highlights significant challenges for user-centered design, such as limited access to end users and data.
 We present several design methods that we used to overcome these challenges and produce useful visualization design artifacts.
 We